questdb/documentation/deployment/capacity-planning.md

 #### Extra steps for systemd

-If you are running the server with `systemd`, you will also need to set the `LimitNOFILE` property in your service file.
+If you are running the QuestDB using `systemd`, you will also need to set the `LimitNOFILE` property in your service file.

 If you have followed the [setup guide](https://questdb.io/docs/deployment/systemd/), then the file should be called `questdb.service` and located at `~/.config/systemd/user/questdb.service`.